Existing lake structures

 Renewing my lake structure consent

 The majority of resource consents for lake structures in the Te Arawa Rotorua Lakes area are due to expire by 2020.
-As long as no changes are being made to the footprint of the structure, consent holders are able to renew their consent.
+As long as no changes are being made to the footprint of the structure, consent holders are able to apply to renew their consent.
 To make the replacement consent process as easy as possible for consent holders, we’re simplifying and streamlining it on behalf of Te Arawa Lakes Trust, Rotorua Lakes Council, Department of Conservation (DOC) and Land Information New Zealand.

 We are sending packs to lake structure consent holders in batches, lake by lake, based on consent expiry date.
 The packs outline the replacement consent process, what needs to happen by when and include the relevant forms.
 Consent holders would normally need to apply for replacement consent before their current consent expires, but because of this streamlined process instead consent holders must return the relevant forms within six weeks of receiving them.